The-Marcy-Lab-School/se-unit-0-assessment/README.md

-# Unit 0 Lesson 1 Assessment - Introduction to Git and GitHub
+# Unit 0 Assessment - Git and GitHub

 ## Directions
 Open the `assessment.md` file and answer each question. **Be sure to practice good markdown formatting**.
 You can either: